Orange-OpenSource/a11y-guidelines/web_EN/inputs/md/fondamentaux-tech.md

 **Checklist: **

 - To validate this requirement, the focus position must be visible at all times (`outline` and `:focus` <abbr>CSS</abbr>  properties), see requirement 20 below.
-- Be careful of the order of elements in the <abbr>HTML</abbr> code, it affects the focus order.
-An element at the end of the source code, but positioned at the top of the page via <abbr>CSS</abbr> will be the last to receive focus.
+- Be careful, the order of appearance of the elements in the <abbr>HTML</abbr> code is the same as the order in which the focus is moved though the page.
+An element at the end of the source code but positioned at the top of the page via <abbr>CSS</abbr> will be the last to receive the focus.
 - For maintainability, avoid using the `tabindex` attribute with values higher than 0.
-- Even when appearance or disappearance of content, it is necessary to keep this logical and sequential path.
+- Even when appearance or disappearance of content, it is necessary to keep this logical and sequential path. - Even when appearance or disappearance of content, it is necessary to keep this logical and sequential path.
+This is true for dynamically generated content or for single page application (SPA).
+For more details, see [Manage Focus for Dynamic Content](./examples/dynFocus/index.html)

 **Users’ goal: **